Schmallenberg virus: Signs of disease

 Congenital malformations in newborn sheep, goats and calves are the most obvious symptoms.
-In many cases, the dam apparently has not presented signs of illness.
+In many cases, the dam (female parent) apparently has not presented signs of illness.
 These cases have occurred from December 2011, especially in sheep.
 The major malformations observed were: scoliosis, hydrocephalus, arthrogryposis, hypoplasia of the cerebellum and an enlarged thymus.

 Diagnosis

 Blood samples from live animals with suspicious symptoms are taken for analysis.
 Dead or aborted foetuses suspected of having the virus are sampled by taking a piece of the brain or spleen for analysis.
 The samples are tested with the RT-PCR for Schmallenberg virus that has been developed by the Friedrich-Loeffler Institute in Germany.

 A commercial kit is now available from AdiaVet which targets the L region of the tripartite ssRNA genome of the virus.

 Cases in the United Kingdom

 The disease was confirmed as present in the UK on 22 January 2012, on being formally identified in four sheep farms in Norfolk, Suffolk and East Sussex.
 By 27 February 2012, the disease was reported in other counties in the south of England including the Isle of Wight, Wiltshire, West Berkshire, Gloucestershire, Hampshire and Cornwall.
 It is likely that it was carried to Eastern England by midges from mainland Europe, a possibility previously identified as a risk by Defra.